15th Jul 2021

 In her ongoing pursuit of Zen, Holly O’Neill seeks out the latest wellness treatment promising to harness the power of crystals.

-In terms of fad wellness trends, crystals hit all the benchmarks: the Olsen twins gave them out during their show last year, Silicon Valley CEOs love them, and the cheap ones have probably been sourced unethically.
+In terms of fad wellness trends, crystals hit all the benchmarks: the Olsen twins gave them out during their show in 2019, Silicon Valley CEOs love them, and the cheap ones have probably been sourced unethically.

 Crystals are compartmentalised in my brain somewhere between “things that look nice in your Pinterest interiors board” and “bizarre cultural phenomena like standing desks”, but now that I have three friends who definitely don’t know what Goop is and who get through their days with a healing crystal on their person, I feel like crystals have officially hit the mainstream.
 So what else is on the menu?